grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 <br>

-3. As a best practice in the nginx.The conf file includes another location for the PQC listener.
+3. The nginx conf file includes another location for the PQC listener.
 From the prompt, view the included PQC listener:

     `cat /opt/nginx/conf.d/pqc.conf`